Types of Ab Exercises and Their Benefits

-These exercises serve to work the oblique abdominals, that is, the sides of the body.
+These types of ab exercises serve to work the oblique abdominals.
+These are muscles at the sides of the waist.
 Lie on your back, with knees bent and feet supported on the floor.
-Put your hands behind your head.
-Lift yourself like you are going to do the standard ab workout, but once you have risen, turn your torso to the right.
-Lower yourself and repeat by twisting to the left.
-Remember to always keep your elbows open.
+Then put your hands behind your head.

 Lift yourself as if you’re going to do the standard ab workout, but instead or rising straight all the way, turn your torso to the right as you come up.
 Lower yourself and repeat by twisting to the left.
 Remember to always keep your elbows apart.